Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: Introduction

 \subsection{Acknowledgements}

 The first author would like to thank the support of an NSERC Discovery Grant and the second author would like to thank the support of an AARMS postdoctoral fellowship.
 The second author would also like to thank the organizers of the 2022 Foundational Methods of Computer Science conference for the hospitality and intellectually stimulating environment as well as the opportunity to present a preliminary version of this work.
 Both authors would also like to thank Marcello Lanfranchi for illuminating discussions and sharing his work and ideas with us.
-Both authors would also like to thank the anonymous referees for their insightful questions and helpful comments.
+Both authors would also like to thank the anonymous referees for their insightful questions and helpful comments that have led them to write a much better structured paper where the pseudolimits of tangent categories with their properties take the center place, followed by a wide variety of examples.